-Professor Francesco Casetti will read the screen in its diverse instantiations.
+Professor Francesco Casetti reads the screen in its diverse instantiations.
 “Screens not only display images; they define the modes of access to these images.
 In this, they are inherently political.”

 On the mode of existence of Screen and Screenscapes